stal-ix/stal-ix.github.io/IX.md

 lrwxrwxrwx system -> /ix/store/PIYCjYiLy1AIxVVl-rlm-system
 ```

-To use the contents of some realm, just add this realm to your PATH:
+To use the contents of a realm, simply add that realm to your PATH:

 ```shell
 ix# export PATH="/ix/realm/boot/bin:${PATH}"
 ```

-To make this setting happen automatically, in the first line of your session script, do:
+To make this setting happen automatically, in the first line of your session script, add:

 ```shell
 . /etc/session